a 5-day inspriational innovation and entrepreneurship school organized by six partners of the EIT KIC RawMaterials

 The doctoral school brings together highly motivated PhD candidates from a variety of disciplines (science, design, economics, law, ...) to foster entrepreneurial thinking, increase their awareness regarding circular economy opportunities and provide them with skills and tools to translate technological ideas into relevant and viable business initiatives, towards a more sustainable future.

-The goal of the programme is the application of concepts of the circular economy to the technology sector in the broad sense, i.e. making products and processes more circular, more sustainable.
+The goal of the programme is the application of concepts of the circular economy to the technology sector, i.e. making products and processes more circular, more sustainable.

 Circular Economy: Challenges and Opportunities